-The economic environment in which IndyGo operates continues to present management with unique challenges for sustaining a high level of quality transit service.
-However, with the excellent oversight of the IPTC Board of Directors, alongside the committed IndyGo team, we will continue to implement investment and spending efficiencies that will allow IndyGo to provide the support and service our dedicated transit customers currently expect, while at the same time shaping the future of mobility for the city of Indianapolis and Marion County.
+Macroeconomic factors play a significant role in IndyGo's financial health, as these factors impact primarily all sources of our revenue.
+As the uncertainty of these factors present unique challenges for sustaining a high level of quality transit service, IndyGo must continue to build strong community partnerships and identify alternative funding opportunities.
+However, with the excellent oversight of the IPTC Board of Directors, alongside the committed IndyGo team, we will maintain efficiencies that will allow IndyGo to provide the support and service our dedicated transit customers currently expect, while at the same time shaping the future of mobility for the city of Indianapolis and Marion County.